WillemNieuwenhuis/anon_excel/readme.md

 ```
 usage: anonex [-h] [-c COLUMN [COLUMN ...]] [-x] [-t] [-o] folder

 This app scans multiple sets of surveys.
-The survey data is cleaned up and optionally saved (default:no), and optionally a T-test analysis
+The survey data is cleaned up and optionally saved.
-is performed and saved (default:yes).
+Optionally a T-test analysis is performed and saved.
 Personal information is removed.

 positional arguments:
   folder                Specify the folder with the excel report(s)